 Once you have created the recruitment process, all you have to do is follow it when hiring and review it annually for updates.
 When the time is right to hire a manager or assistant, this important task is ready to delegate with properly documented policies and procedures.

-Everything you need to setup your recruitment plan is included in the Business-in-a-Box blueprint.
+Everything you need to setup your recruitment plan is included in our blueprint to start a house cleaning business.

 To Read Next: